Unleash the Beast Series: 2025 season changes

-Beginning in 2025, the majority of UTB regular-season events include Team Series exhibition games known as the Monster Energy Team Challenge presented by Camping World.
+Beginning in 2025, the majority of UTB regular-season events include Team Series exhibition games known as the Monster Energy Team Challenge.
 They consist of two teams competing against each other after the completion of the first round of the regular UTB event.
 The Monster Energy Team Challenge events are broadcast on CBS.
 This iteration of the Monster Energy Team Challenge is not to be confused with the identically named Monster Energy Team Challenge from 2020, as the latter was a temporary series of events taking place during the COVID-19 shutdown and the riders were competing against each other as teams represented by some of the PBR's corporate sponsors.
-The former is a permanent series of events where teams of riders compete against each other while representing different regions of the United States as they do during the Camping World Team Series in the summer and autumn since 2022.
-Another difference is that the Monster Energy Team Challenge from 2020 did not have a presenting sponsor, while this new one has Camping World as its presenting sponsor.
+The former is a permanent series of events where teams of riders compete against each other while representing different regions of the United States as they do during the Team Series in the summer and autumn since 2022.

 In addition to being streamed live on PBR's YouTube channel, RidePass on Pluto TV, and PBR's mobile app, the 2025 World Finals were also televised live on The Cowboy Channel.

 2026 season changes

+Beginning in 2026, all qualified rides are now scored on a tenth-point (.1) increment.

+The Monster Energy Team Challenge now has four teams (two one-on-one matchups) during the first round of most UTB regular-season events.
+Also, a season champion for the series is determined beginning this year.

 In 2026, the PBR World Finals will take place entirely in Fort Worth, Texas, for the first time since 2023.
 The first four days will be held at Cowtown Coliseum, then the next four days will be held at Dickies Arena.
+There will also be a four-day gap between Rounds 4 and 5.
+The event's format has also changed again; All 45 contestants will compete during the first four rounds.
+The five wild-card riders from the Velocity Tour Finals must have scored at least one qualified ride to move on to the next four rounds, while the other 40 contestants automatically move on.
+The top 15 riders based on total points won during the eight long rounds move onto the Championship Round.

+2027 season changes

+In 2027, the first four days of the PBR World Finals will remain in Cowtown Coliseum.
+However, the next four days will now be held at Desert Diamond Arena in Glendale, Arizona.
+There will also now be an 11-day gap between Rounds 4 and 5.